norment/redcap/README.md

 -   **Documented installation and operational procedures**
 -   Reusable **training materials and course content**
--   Community-driven **user forums and shared support**
+-   Community-driven **knowledge sharing and contributions**
--   Continued **scaling and maintenance within TSD infrastructure**
+-   Continued **evolution of practices within TSD infrastructure**

-This ensures long-term availability of secure multimodal data management for the research community.
+The aim is to support long-term availability of secure multimodal data management methods and tooling for the research community, without implying a specific centrally operated service.

 ------------------------------------------------------------------------